jenkinsci/bitbucket-build-status-notifier-plugin/README.md

 ### Configure Jenkins to notify Bitbucket from a standard build

-Once you have configured the credentials, configure jenkins to notify Bitbucket.
+Once you have configured the credentials, configure Jenkins to notify Bitbucket.

 1. Go to the Job you want notifies the builds to Bitbucket.
 2. Click **Configure**.
 3. Select **Bitbucket notify build status**.
 4. Choose whether you want to notify the build status on Jenkins to Bitbucket.
+5. Choose whether given a same scm revision you want to notify a new build status for every job build or to override the latest one.

 ### Pipeline step to notify Bitbucket